How to invest in gold and other precious metals in the UK

 Each purchase you make will be backed by a real, physical bar, and you can start buying from £25.

-You can go it alone and invest in gold through an execution-only platform in return for a small fee.
+You can go it alone and invest in gold through an execution-only platform for a small fee.

-However, this is only really an option if you’re an experienced investor and confident in judging the gold price market.
+However, this is only an option if you’re an experienced investor and confident in judging prices on the gold market.

-They will give you access to the market and can manage the whole process for you.
+If this is your first foray into investing in precious metals, you might prefer to go through a financial adviser.
+They can give you access to the market and can manage the whole process for you.

-Even more importantly, they can advise you on whether buying gold really is the best option for you, explore the alternatives with you, and help you decide how much to invest if you do choose to go ahead.
+Even more importantly, they can advise you on whether buying gold is the best option for you, explore the alternatives, and help you decide how much to invest if you do choose to go ahead.

-And if you are interested in ethical investing, they can also explain the environmental, social and governance (ESG) pros and cons of each option.
+If you are interested in ethical investing, a good financial adviser can explain the environmental, social and governance (ESG) pros and cons of each option.

 If you found this article interesting, you might also find our articles on pension vs property investments and how to invest in copper informative, too.